MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - **Deprecation of Copilot on Edge mobile.** Microsoft Copilot and the corresponding settings are removed from the Edge mobile application.

+  Copilot for work and web chat will be available to Entra ID users through the Microsoft 365 mobile application.

 ## Version 128.0.2739.42 (iOS): August 27, 2024

-Fixed various bugs and performance issues, new policies, general updates, enhancements, and feature updates.
+Fixed various bugs and performance issues, general updates, enhancements, feature updates, and new policies.

 ### General updates